On superconvergence of Runge-Kutta convolution quadrature for the wave equation

 In this paper, we give a first explanation why such a phenomenon occurs in the model problem of sound soft scattering, i.e., the discretization of the Dirichlet-to-Neumann map.
 We expect that similar phenomena can also explain the improved convergence rate for the Neumann problem or more complex scattering problems.
 The proof relies on the observation that the $s^{-1}$-weighted Dirichlet-to-Neumann map can be decomposed into a Dirichlet-to-Impedance map plus the identity operator.
 For the Dirichlet-to-Impedance operator, it was observed in~\cite{banjai_dtn} that an improved bound holds compared to the Dirichlet-to-Neumann map as long as the geometry is given by the sphere or the half-space.
 It is then conjectured that a similar bound holds for smooth, convex geometries.
-In this paper, provided that we restrict the Laplace parameter $s$ to a sector, we generalize this result to a much broader class of geometries (namely smooth or polygonal) without convexity assumption.
+In this paper, provided that we restrict the Laplace parameter $s$ to a sector, we generalize this result to a much broader class of geometries, namely, smooth or polygonal geometries, without convexity assumption.
 This will then immediately give the stated improved bound for the convolution quadrature scattering problem.
 In the case of polygons, the result holds in a slightly weaker form in that it contains an additional logarithmic term.

-We conclude that due to this phenomenon, it may often be beneficial to slightly tweak the formulation to work with an extra time derivative.
+As a consequence of this observation, it may often be beneficial to select a problem formulation with an extra time derivative.